aleph2c/miros/doc/i_mongol_example.rst

 reminder pattern.
 A hook is placed at the outer state for these commands; and it re-issues a new event as a response.

-When a horse archer calls out, it can be heard by other horse archers through mechanism we haven't programmed yet, but that doesn't mean we can't name these new
+When a horse archer calls out, it can be heard by other horse archers through a mechanism we haven't programmed yet, but that doesn't mean we can't name these new
 events: Other_Advance_War_Cry, Other_Skirmish_War_Cry and Retreat_War_Cry.